NEDC Blog W/Child

 – I’m finally ready to write about something that happened nearly 6 weeks ago.
 You may recall that we adopted two sets of embryos.
 The first set resulted in our beautiful daughter.
 Because of her, we never tried the second set.
 Well, after a lot of painful and hard conversations, we returned those precious embryos to their donors.
 It was a very hard decision and, if I’m honest, not one I was totally on board with.
 I’m not sure I’m still totally on board with it.
 You see, I want a third child.
 At least, I think I do, most days.
 Tygh is really only ready for a third child if it happened spontaneously.
 When you have to go through so much of an effort to have a child, it really makes it much less appealing.
 I get that.
 But, I have a larger picture.
 I think 10, 20, 30 years down the road and what I want my family to look like.
 I want 3 kids.
 God knows this.
 I believe this is a God-given desire and, true to His character, He will fulfill it or take it away.
 In any case, it was the right thing to do to return those embryos.
 With Tygh and I not being on the same page, it was best to return those embryos so they may be adopted by the family they are meant to be with.
 The right thing to do is usually the hardest.

-A DIAGNOSIS AFTER TWO DECADES by nedcwithchild
+A DIAGNOSIS AFTER TWO DECADES

 Photobucket